carboneio/carbone/README.md

   - **Extremely simple** : Use only LibreOffice™, OpenOffice™ or Microsoft Office™ to draw your report
   - **Unlimited design** : The limit is your document editor: pagination, headers, footers, tables...
-  - **Convert documents** : thanks to the integrated document converter (LibreOffice must be installed)
+  - **Convert documents** : thanks to the integrated document converter
   - **Unique template engine** : Insert JSON-like markers `{d.companyName}` directly in your document
   - **Flexible** : Use any XML documents as a template: docx, odt, ods, xlsx, html, pptx, odp, custom xml files...
   - **Future-proof** : A powerful XML-agnostic algorithm understands what to do without knowing XML document specifications